KevinFocke/noisy_stocks_data_orchestrator/README.md

 This is a project-based learning experience.
 My main goals for the project:

 * Create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
-The architecture is orchestrated by Kubernetes and uses pre-built and custom Docker images.
 The microservices are:
-	* Ingestion (ETL) service for new datasets (on-demand)
-	* Database service (PostgreSQL-based)
+	* Database service (Timescale, PostgresQL-based specialized for time series)
-	* Analysis service (Custom-written Python, parallellizing Pandas DataFrames using Dask).
+	* Analysis service (Custom Python, parallellizing Pandas DataFrames using Dask).
 	* Publishing service (custom Python + static site generation using Hugo)
-	* Logging service for Python flows using Prefect 2.0 (Orion).
+	* Orchestrator for Prefect 2.0 (Orion).
-	* Logging service for communication observability between different microservices

-* Setup FastAPI communication accross different microservices
+	* Worker agent(s)

+Features:
+* Automatically finds correlations based on provided time series

+* Gracefully recovers from failure to minimize service interruptions

+* Integrates back-end & front-end securely using Jamstack (Static Site Generation).

+* Observability into every aspect of the architecture

+* Strongly typed Python using Pydantic & Pandera to increase reliability

+* Optimized database with compression rates up to 80%+

-* Enable continuous integration & continuous deployment in a production environment
+* Continuous integration & continuous deployment in a production environment

-* Practice advanced Python Test-Driven Development concepts (fixtures, API mocking)

-* Make Python functions strongly typed using Pydantic & Pandera

-* Integrate back-end & front-end securely using Jamstack.
+Planned for version 1.5:

+* Add Content Management System (CMS) using a custom CLI interface

 ## Installation
-Requires;

-- Linux OS with GNU make installed (often installed by default)
-- Poetry see [pyproject.toml]
-- Kaggle API key saved in kaggle.json for security: https://www.kaggle.com/docs/api

 Install dependencies & create virtual Python environment: